LuisEspinosa7/custom-system-designs/airbnb-system/README.md

 QUADTREE's listing list of NOT AVAILABLE date ranges, this is to say, to look for only the listing in that area available.
 So for instance if one listing is inside the area of interest but its NOT AVAILABLE DATE RANGES (already occupied date ranges) coincide with the date ranges searched by the user, that listing will be ignored or skipped.
 Additionally the listings will be paginated just to avoid overloading the clients with huge amounts of listings, it will be controlled by an offset.
+Finding relevant locations should be fairly straightforward and very fast, especially since we can estimate that our quadtree will have a depth of approximately 10, since 4^10 is greater than 1 million (required listings in memory).
 Then we have the individual loading of a listing, this is the simplest of all because it will only go through the load balancer and the cluster of applications to finally look for that listing directly in the database.
 Finally we have RESERVING action from the user, this one is special, as the others it will go through the same LOAD BALANCER, then the cluster of